 - The Recycling Club is a club that any student can join!
 Students meet once a week and go to classrooms to empty bins into large recycling bins that are collected weekly by the city.
 We have recycled tons of paper that otherwise would have gone into the garbage.
 Sign up with a friend or on your own and make new friends while helping the environment.
 Being a part of a club is a great way to meet people and it looks great on resumes and college applications!

 - The Science Team is for students who are interested in science and want to participate in science-related competitions against other schools.
 The Science Team is a member of the North Shore Science League, which holds monthly science meets at high schools around the North Shore.
 Each meet consists of three separate events on different science-related topics, including biology, chemistry, physics, Earth science, engineering, and current events.
-Some events involve building a device to enter in a contest, some are “instant invention” events where contestants have to build a device and compete with it on the spot, others involve identifying specimens or answering questions on a science-related topic.
-Besides the League, there may be other science-related competitions, events and activities throughout the school year that members may participate in, depending on availability and interest.
+Some events involve building a device to enter in a contest.
+Some are “instant invention” events, where contestants have to build a device on the spot and compete with it.
+Others involve identifying specimens or answering questions on a science-related topic.
+Besides the League, there may be other science-related events and activities throughout the school year that members may participate in, depending on availability and interest.
 The team is open to anyone in grades 9-12 who is interested in science.
 New members are welcome at any time during the school year.

 Spanish–American Club – Advisors: Angel Grullon